 Mama Makes Games, LLC was founded by Kimberly Blais in May 2021 to create games that are exciting, beautiful, and dramatic gaming experiences without violent and exploitative content.
-As a game designer and developer, she has created a variety of games at Mama Makes Games over the past year, and is leading an all-female team building a large open-world game, The Lost Weld.

 Who is this Kimberly person anyways?

 Kimberly Blais was born and raised in Eugene, Oregon.
 Kim visited many countries as a young girl and lived in the South Sudan for a year as part of an agricultural sustainability development project for the United States Agency for International Development (USAID).
 She left Oregon for Albuquerque, New Mexico to get her American Studies and Anthropology degrees at the University of New Mexico.

 In 2012, Kim co-founded IfWizard Corporation, a software startup that has been granted 17 patents internationally and created numerous new technologies for education, big data analytics, communication, and gamification (including one used in RoboLingo).
 Her work for this startup helped develop the skillset and interest that she now uses at Mama Makes Games.

 Kim is a mother of four, an American Marketing Association Professional Certified Marketer (PCM®), and has a Master of Science in Curriculum and Instruction and dual Bachelor of Arts degrees in American Studies and Anthropology.
 When not making games or spending time with her family, Kim can be found in her pottery studio.

 "I'm sometimes asked why I made a game company and why now.
 I first became interested in making a game while researching gamification for a technology startup I co-founded.
 I saw tremendous potential for games as a creative and transformational medium.
 But I also saw that many perspectives and experiences had been largely left out from the industry.